-Here is the new and updated Weight Watchers Zero Point Foods List for 2025.
-Be sure to download your free printable of the list below.
+Here is the new and updated Weight Watchers Zero Point Foods list.
+These are wonderful, fresh, healthy foods to include in your diet regularly, both for WW members and anyone on a weight loss journey.
+Be sure to download your free printable PDF of the list below.

 If you are a WW member or doing WW at home alone, you’ll certainly want to keep this handy reference.
 Even if you aren’t a Weight Watchers member, this is a great list of healthy foods that can be the foundation for your weight loss plan.